-- Care-experienced young people - Young people with special educational needs and disabilities (SEND) - Minority ethnic young people, or where possible the name of specific ethnic
+- Care-experienced young people - Young people with special educational needs and disabilities (SEND) - Black and Global Majority young people, or where possible the name of specific

 Where citing authors of other studies, they may have used different terminology.
-As such, this will need to be cited as reported by other authors.
+As such, this will need to be cited as reported by other authors21.
 Throughout the report, where available, we are as detailed as possible, and report on specific special educational needs (e.g., neurodiversity), or specific ethnic groups (e.g., Black Caribbean young people).